 Did you know that North Holland has the largest acreage of flower fields in the Netherlands?
-Come explore the open-air museum of the Zuiderzee, working windmills, Tulip Festival of Bloemendagen, a medieval castle and rich foliage of the Island Texel.
+Come explore the open-air museum of the Zuiderzee, working windmills, Tulip Festival of Bloemendagen, a medieval castle and day exploring the beautiful Island Texel.
 We experience the national holiday of Kingsday, cycle to the glorious city of Alkmaar to visit their famous Cheese Market and enjoy tasty Dutch treats like Pannekoeken.
 The best spring tour of Holland!

 Our cycling today is a loop to the beautiful Waterland region.
 We’ll enjoy views of the vast Ijsselmeer (former sea) along the dikes and ride through lush polderlands, old farmsteads, and quaint fishing towns.